TornadoRTX/TorDar/README.md

 ![TorDar Blueprint](https://github.com/user-attachments/assets/da3fca3b-2394-428e-a8c0-08aec2aaea99)

 A ton of elements have been taken from the radar program Ryan Hall Y'all built.

 This blueprint is not the final version and may change.

+Any and all feedback is appreciated.

+This will take some time to make as I am one person.